Jarrekstar/open-protocol-device-simulator/README.md

 - Increments ONLY on OK tightenings
 - NOK tightening keeps counter at same position
 - Allows integrator to retry at same position

+**Batch Reset Behavior:**
+- Sending MID 0019 (set batch size) ALWAYS resets the batch (counter → 0)
+- This is true even if sending the same size as before
+- Enables sequential batches with same bolt count (e.g., 4 engine bolts, then 4 suspension bolts)

 **Tool Lock Control:**
 - Device does NOT auto-lock on NOK